rucio/documentation/docs/developer/style_guide.md

 pre-commit install
 ```

-# Github Actions
+# GitHub Actions
-Code style is checked during a pull request with a github action.
+Code style is checked during a pull request with a GitHub action.
 The action checks the header and type annotations (including a count and veracity).
 More information about type annotations can be found [here](./type_annotation_guide.md).
 These checks can also be run locally using